 Since I can't leave things well alone when they pique my interest, I kept digging into this until I could begin to make some sense.
 What seems very likely, although I didn't find a single source confirming this, is that Bombay potatoes -- or at least the name -- are British rather than Indian in origin.

 It makes sense.
 The British introduced potatoes to India during colonial times, were rather chuffed about it because they were on a mission to introduce the rest of us to what they deemed "superior" vegetables, and then they took our chefs back home with them to spice up their own cuisine.
 These cooks went on to create a whole slew of dishes that have roots in India but were created in Britain, like balti, tikka masala, kedgeree and curry powder.

-That different Bombay Potato recipes have little in common except the fact that they have potatoes in them and are made with Indian ingredients, seems to be further confirmation of the fact that while the actual dish -- or dishes grouped under the name -- may have originated in India, the name almost definitely did not.
+The Bombay Potato curry, then, is not so much an Indian potato recipe but rather a spin-off -- or amalgamation--of different techniques and flavors used to cook potatoes in India.
+That different Bombay Potato recipes have little in common except the fact that they have potatoes in them and are made with Indian ingredients is further confirmation of the fact that while the actual dish -- or dishes grouped under the name -- may have originated in India, the name almost definitely did not.

 I'd love to know more, so if you happen to be an expert on Bombay Potatoes and their beginnings, be sure to drop a comment below and enlighten the rest of us.

-Now, for the Bombay Potatoes.
-I put my own spin on these and I think you'll love it.
+Now, for these Indian-spiced Bombay Potatoes.
+I put my own spin on these and I think you'll love them.
 If you do, be sure to come back and let me know!

 Since there is almost no agreement on how Bombay Potatoes should be made, I have put my own spin on them.
 Sorta.